 Monarch Butterfly Grove

-Each year thousands of vibrant orange and black Monarch Butterflies flock to Pismo Beach, seeking shelter from the freezing northern winters.
-From late October to February, the butterflies cluster in the limbs of a grove of Eucalyptus trees at Pismo State Beach.
+Each year thousands of vibrant orange and black western monarch butterflies flock to Pismo Beach, seeking shelter from the freezing northern winters.
+From late October to February, the butterflies cluster in the limbs of a grove of eucalyptus trees at Pismo State Beach.
 The grove is easily accessible.
 It is located on State Highway 1 at the south boundary of the city limits of Pismo Beach.

-Spectators come from all over the Central Coast and throughout the state to view the Monarchs.
-Visitors are greeted by knowledgeable and well-informed volunteer docents offering daily talks and information.
+Spectators come from all over the Central Coast and throughout the state to view the monarchs.
+Visitors can learn about monarchs from knowledgeable and well-informed volunteer docents offering helpful information.

 The butterflies form dense clusters with each one hanging with its wing down over the one below it to form a shingle effect.
 This provides shelter from the rain and warmth for the group.
-The weight of the cluster help keeps it from whipping in the wind and dislodging the butterflies.
+The weight of the cluster helps keep it from whipping in the wind and dislodging the butterflies.

 Our colony is one of the largest in the nation, some years hosting an average of 25,000 butterflies.

-The Monarchs that visit Pismo Beach are a special generation that migrate long distances to overwinter.
-They have a life span of six months as opposed to that of common Monarchs who live only six weeks.
+The western monarchs that visit Pismo Beach are a special generation that migrate long distances to overwinter.
+They have a life span of six months as opposed to other generations who live only four to six weeks.
 This can be attributed to a unique fat storing system.
 However, even with an extended life span, those butterflies that leave in March will never return.